saikiranlade9/leakage_attack_on_aes/docs/README.md

 Requirements to recreate the project:
     1. Vivado Design Suite
-    2. source files, testbench, tcl script as in the submitted file structure.
+    2. source files, testbench, tcl script as in the file structure.

 You can go through the following steps to run the tcl script.